 - Connect the external hard disk to the Mac.

 - Click on Disk utility.
 Select the drive from the left sidebar, then click the Partition tab.

 - The user can adjust the size of the partition based on the desired requirement.

-- Once adjusting based on the desired storage requirement, the user will able to choose the preferred operating system (NTFS or APFS) and complete the procedure.
+- Once adjusted based on the desired storage requirement, the user will be able to choose the preferred operating system (NTFS or APFS) and complete the procedure.

 How to partition external hard disk on Windows?

 - Plug the external hard drive into your Windows PC.